Adrian Pennock: Gillingham

 On 4 January 2017, Pennock was appointed as the new head coach of his former club and League One side Gillingham.
 Steve Lovell and Jamie Day were announced as part of his team of coaching staff.
 Pennock and Day left Gillingham by mutual consent on 25 September 2017, following a 3–0 defeat at Rochdale.

 Barrow

 On 27 October 2017, Pennock was appointed as manager of National League side Barrow.
 Barrow parted company with Pennock on 18 May 2018, with the side having narrowly avoided relegation.

 DPMM

 At the conclusion of the 2018 Singapore Premier League season, DPMM appointed Pennock as manager for the 2019 season.
 Pennock led the Brunei side to their second Singapore Premier League title in his first season in charge.

 Dartford

-On 1 March 2024, Pennock returned home and was named the manager of Dartford of the National League South, the sixth tier of the English football league system.
+On 1 March 2024, Pennock was named the manager of Dartford of the National League South, the sixth tier of the English football league system.
+He stepped down as manager of the club at the conclusion of the 2025–26 Isthmian Premier League season.

+Ramsgate

+On 28 April 2026, Pennock became the manager of Ramsgate.